ucsb-ccs-cs20-s18/ucsb-ccs-cs20-s18.github.io/_lab/lab00.md

 If the tests don't pass, you may get some error message that may or may not be obvious at this point.
 Don't worry - if the tests didn't pass, take a minute to think if your print statement is <strong>EXACTLY</strong> like stated in the lab instructions (including the same capitalization, spaces, punctuation, etc.) and the file name is <strong>EXACTLY</strong> `hello.py`.
 If your tests didn't pass and you're still not sure why you're getting the error, feel free to ask one of the course helpers.

-## Final Step:  Log Out

-Actually, this is the final step of <em>every lab</em>, but we probably won't remind you again after this one.
-In fact, you should do this every time you walk away from a lab computer, either in Phelps 3525 or CSIL.
-Here's how:

-* Find the System Menu at the top of the screen.
-* Select Log Out